netsec-ethz/rains/DESIGN-NEG-CACHE.md

   consistency checks between a new shard and all overlapping cached shards and zones.
 A set is returned such that the calling function can decide which entry it wants to send back according to a policy
-- it must provide a cleanup function that removes expired entries.
+- it must provide a reap function that removes expired entries.
 - all cache operations must be safe for concurrent access

 ## Negative assertion implementation